mynksnh/ArchKatas2022/Readme.md

 + Extensibility - The combination of Microservices, event driven communication and serverless depolyment lends itself well to an extensible architecture, allowing new components and services to be introduced to serve additional requirements and use cases.
 However, it is difficult to test a system for extensibilty, strict adherence to loose coupling and high cohesion between components is needed.

 *Risks*
 + Databases could be a bottleneck to horizontal scalability.
-Sharding and replication tools are possible mitigation strategies
+Serverless database services/tools, sharding and replication services/tools are possible mitigation strategies
 + Testability of event driven workflows involving multiple services.
 Tests for individual microservices will also need to include comprehensive cases for distributed workflows

 ## ADRs